BRAIN TUMOR SURGERY

 A brain tumor is a collection of cells that have grown in a non ordered way. tumor that start in the brain are called primary brain tumor.

 This is different to cancers that have spread to the brain from somewhere else in the body.
 These are called secondary brain tumor or brain metastases.

-Why is neurosurgery performed for brain tumours?
-Why brain surgery is done?
+Why is neurosurgery required for brain tumours?

-- Diagnosis of tumour type (biopsy)
+- Diagnosis of tumor type (biopsy)